 What if the Driver Refused to Take a Blood, Breath, or Urine Test?

 The conditional license is usually not available to a driver who refused to take a Breathalyzer (or some other blood or urine) test.
 In most cases, refusing the test automatically results in loss of your license for 12 months.

 In some cases, of course, the court is empowered to suspend your license at your first appearance, even before you have been convicted.
 If you have had the foresight to hire an experienced attorney, that attorney may be able to assist you in securing a “hardship license” at that initial appearance or soon thereafter.
 A hardship license provides a very limited right to drive in New York.
 The hardship license is available only to drivers who have not had a prior DWI/DWAI or DWAI-D conviction in the previous five years.

 DWI/DWAI Law is Complex

 Anyone charged with DWI or DWAI must understand that the New York law is quite complex.
 There are a host of variables that can come into play, both related to your likelihood of conviction and your ability to get a conditional or hardship license allowing you limited driving privileges.
 If you have been charged with a DUI or DWI offense, you owe it to yourself to retain the best legal team available.
 The attorneys at E. Stewart Jones Hacker Murphy have the judgment and experience to negotiate the best possible plea and to negotiate for a conditional or hardship license, if you qualify.

 We are one of the most highly respected law firms in upstate New York and the Greater Capital Region.
-We have been representing clients for more than a hundred years; our law practice has stood the test of time.
+We have been representing clients for more than 125 years; our law practice has stood the test of time.
 Make the right call.
 Call us now at (518) 380-2597 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, seven days a week, 365 days a year – even on holidays.